 Are you thinking that its time to replace your homes air conditioning system?
 There are many factors that you should consider when the time comes to change your air conditioning equipment.

 Properly maintained air conditioning equipment should last more than 10 years even in our harsh South Florida climate.
-If your equipment is more than 10 years old there are several factors to consider including efficiency (designed and effective), reliability and costs of repair.
+If your equipment is more than 10 years old and you think its time to replace your system, there are several factors to consider regarding the existing equipment including efficiency (designed and effective), reliability and costs of repair.

 Equipment Age: Some systems last more than 15 years and others less than 10.
 If the system is reliable, efficient and clean and maintains comfortable conditions within your home, we would recommend that it continue to be properly maintained and continue to operate until a major failure probability is identified or actually occurs.
 If the system is not reliable or is unable to maintain proper temperature and humidity levels within the home then it is time to look into system replacement.